ronkow/python-for-data-practitioners/README.md

 <!-- (https://docs.conda.io/en/latest/) -->

 The two-step installation process will be as follows:
 - Download and install [Miniconda](https://www.anaconda.com/docs/getting-started/miniconda/main#should-i-install-miniconda-or-anaconda-distribution).
 Miniconda is one of two Python distributions (a curated collection of Python packages) from [Anaconda](https://www.anaconda.com/).
-By installing Miniconda, you will install the latest version of Python (version 3.13.5 at the time of writing this guide), conda, pip and a number of other packages.
+By installing Miniconda, you will install the latest version of Python, conda, pip and a number of other packages.
 - Install JupyterLab using pip.

 At this point, you may be wondering: What is a [virtual environment](https://docs.python.org/3/library/venv.html)?
 What is a [Python package](https://docs.python.org/3/tutorial/modules.html#packages)?
 Let's first proceed with our installation.
 We will explain these terms along the way.